 Mother's Day is the perfect time to let the moms in our lives know they are loved and appreciated, but for some women, the holiday can be a reminder that they're parenting alone without support from family or friends.

-You can help. we've rounded up six ways to make a contribution that will help moms feel valued on the upcoming holiday, from treating moms to a spa day to sending a card with words of support to women who could use the encouragement,
+You can help.
+We've rounded up six ways to make a contribution that will help moms feel valued on the upcoming holiday.

 1. Adopt-a-Mom Foundation

-A Texas-based organization called the Adopt-a-Mom Foundation is accepting monetary donations to provide Mother's Day gifts like jewelry and perfume to women who are victims of domestic violence and are living in shelters or safe houses with their children.
+A Texas-based organization called the Adopt-a-Mom Foundation is accepting monetary donations to provide Mother's Day gifts to women who are victims of domestic violence and are living in shelters or safe houses with their children.

 "Our gifts are usually considered frivolous," Staci Richards, president and founder of Adopt-a-Mom told TODAY Parents.
 "But these moms often have never received a gift just for them ... their immediate needs are taken care of in the shelters, but we like to show them some pampered love."